 It is not normal for your ALT levels to be elevated (even mildly) without knowing the cause.

 A minor elevation of the ALT levels can cause significant liver damage if continuous for years.
 So, always seek medical advice whenever you notice any elevation of your ALT levels.

 ALT is a liver enzyme that results from the death and rupture of the liver cell (the hepatocyte).

-Any increase in ALT levels above the reference range for age and sex means ongoing damage to liver cells.
+Any increase in ALT levels above the reference range for age and gender means ongoing damage to liver cells.
 So, You should worry about any Abnormal levels of ALT.

 - What levels of AST & ALT Indicate Dangerous Liver Damage?

 - Can Liver Function Tests be Normal with Cirrhosis?